Althagen

-The village of Althagen on the peninsula of Fischland-Darß-Zingst in the German state of Mecklenburg-Vorpommern has been a part of the municipality of Ahrenshoop since 1950.
-Until 1945, the border between Mecklenburg and Pomerania ran between Althagen and Ahrenshoop along the border road, Grenzweg.
+Althagen ([ˈaltˌhaːɡn̩]) is a village and ortsteil of the municipality Ahrenshoop on the peninsula of Fischland-Darß-Zingst in the German state of Mecklenburg-Vorpommern.

+Geography

 The Bakelberg knoll lies close to the steep coast of Althagen/Niehagen.
 At 17.9 metres above sea level, it is the highest point on Fischland.
 Althagen has a port on the bodden coast.

+History

+The village has been a part of the municipality of Ahrenshoop since 1950.
+Until 1945, the border between Mecklenburg and Pomerania ran between Althagen and Ahrenshoop along the border road, Grenzweg.